julia-kraus/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 <a href="url"><img src="./new_signs_results/speed_limit.png" align="left" height="200" ></a>

-<p>For the fifth image, the model is very sure that this is a road work sign sign (probability of 1.0), and the image does contain a road sign.</p>
+<p>For the fifth image, the model is very sure that this is a road work sign (probability of 1.0), and the image does contain a road sign.</p>
 <br>